United States Army Special Forces: Company Headquarters Element – SF Operational Detachment-B (SFODB) composition

 The ODB, or "B-Team", is the headquarters element of a Special Forces company, and it is usually composed of 11–13 soldiers.
 While the A-team typically conducts direct operations, the purpose of the B-Team is to support the company's A-Teams both in garrison and in the field.
 The B-Teams are numbered similarly to A-Teams (see below), but the fourth number in the sequence is a 0.
 For example, ODB 5210 would be 5th Special Forces Group, 2nd Battalion, A Company's ODB.
-When deployed, in line with their support role, B-Teams are usually found in more secure rear areas.
-However, under some circumstances a B-Team will deploy into a hostile area, usually to coordinate the activities of multiple A-Teams.

 The ODB is led by an 18A, usually a major, who is the company commander (CO).
 The CO is assisted by his company executive officer (XO), another 18A, usually a captain.
 The XO is himself assisted by a company technician, a 180A, generally, a chief warrant officer three, who assists in the direction of the organization, training, intelligence, counter-intelligence, and operations for the company and its detachments.
-The company commander is assisted by a senior non-commissioned officer, an 18Z, usually a Sergeant Major.
-A second 18Z acts as the operations sergeant, usually a Master Sergeant, who assists the XO and technician in their operational duties.
-He has an 18F assistant operations sergeant, who is usually a Sergeant First Class.
-The company's support comes from an 18D medical sergeant, usually a Sergeant First Class, and two 18E communications sergeants, usually a Sergeant First Class and a Staff Sergeant.
+The company commander is assisted by a senior non-commissioned officer, an 18Z, usually a sergeant major.
+A second 18Z acts as the operations sergeant, usually a master sergeant, who assists the XO and technician in their operational duties.
+He has an 18F assistant operations sergeant, who is usually a sergeant first class.
+The company's support comes from an 18D medical sergeant, usually a sergeant first class, and two 18E communications sergeants, usually a sergeant first class and a staff sergeant.

 Support positions as part of the ODB/B Team within an SF Company are as follows: